mcandre/linters/README.md

-# linters - an introduction to static code analysis
+# linters: a community wiki for improving code quality

 # What is a linter?